Latest from our Education Worker, Karen Robinson

 I talked about the inadequate resources allocated by the UK government to preparing for a pandemic, even though the risk of a pandemic had been identified as a Tier One risk in the National Security Risk Assessment in 2015.

 A video of the entire webinar can be found below.
 It is three hours’ long.
 My presentation is between 2hrs 11 mins – 2hrs 16 mins.

 The last presenter was Quique Sánchez from Spain.
-He spoke about the Global Campaign on Military Spending, and showed some very sobering graphics, including the following:
+He spoke about the Global Campaign on Military Spending, and showed some very sobering graphics.